osteele/imu-client-examples/README.md

 # IMU Web Client Examples

-This directory contains example programs, that use the [imu-tools](https://www.npmjs.com/package/imu-tools) npm package to connect to an ESP32 that is running either the MicroPython code in [imu-tools](https://github.com/osteele/imu-tools), or the Arduino (C++) code in
+This directory contains example programs that use the [imu-tools](https://www.npmjs.com/package/imu-tools) npm package to connect to an ESP32 that is running either the MicroPython code in [imu-tools](https://github.com/osteele/imu-tools), or the Arduino (C++) code in